-2 Section 11 order may be prepared before enactment or commencement of this Act
+2 COVID-19 order may be prepared before enactment or commencement of this Act

-- (1) Any action taken before the enactment or commencement of this Act by or on behalf of the Minister or Director-General or the Government in relation to a section 11 order must be treated as having been taken by the relevant person under and for the purposes of this Act (as if this Act was already enacted and in force). - (2) However, section 14(2) does not apply to the first section 11 order made under this Act.
+- (1) Any action taken before the enactment or commencement of this Act by or on behalf of the Minister or Director-General or the Government in relation to a COVID-19 order must be treated as having been taken by the relevant person under and for the purposes of this Act (as if this Act was already enacted and in force). - (2) However, section 14(2) does not apply to the first COVID-19 order made under this Act.